open-mmlab/mmrazor/configs/pruning/base/group_fisher/README.md

 | MobileNetV2_pruned_act        | 70.82 | -1.04 | 0.207   | 66.1%     | 3.18          | 90.6%     | [prune][m_a_pc] \| [finetune][m_a_fc]    | [pruned][m_a_p] \| [finetuned][m_a_f] \| [log][m_a_l]       | 576.118       |
 | MobileNetV2_pruned_flops      | 70.87 | -0.99 | 0.207   | 66.1%     | 2.82          | 88.7%     | [prune][m_f_pc] \| [finetune][m_f_fc]    | [pruned][m_f_p] \| [finetuned][m_f_f] \| [log][m_f_l]       | 540.105       |

+**Note**

+- Because the pruning papers use different pretraining and finetuning settings, It is hard to compare them fairly.
+As a result, we prefer to apply algorithms on the openmmlab settings.
+- This may make the experiment results are different from that in the original papers.

 ### Detection on COCO

 | Model(Detector-Backbone)       | AP   | Gap  | Flop(G) | Remain(%) | Parameters(M) | Remain(%) | Config                                  | Download                                                 | Onnx_cpu(FPS) |